Bachelor of Criminology and PsychologyEntry requirements

 Equivalent qualifications may also include completion of the RMIT Foundation Studies program or a recognised post-secondary diploma in the relevant discipline with the required grades.

-If you are not studying year 12 in 2016 you must submit a personal statement outlining:
+If you were not studying year 12 in 2017 you should submit a personal statement outlining:

 - your reasons for wanting to study this program